WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 Stages start with more monsters on loops.

 Teleporters spawn more bosses per loop.\
-Teleporter Boss HP scales with Loop and Stage clear count, so that it remains something exciting.
+Teleporter Boss HP scales with Loop and Stage clear count.

-Every Stage 5 will spawn a Void Locust Portal.\
-Stage 10 will spawn a Celestial Portal.
+	- *(To not make it an instant wipe*)

 Scavengers can be encountered as bosses and will have a random Boss item.\
 Elite Scavengers will be given more items.